camusicjunkie/PowerLFM/docs/Set-LFMTrackScrobble.md

 # Set-LFMTrackScrobble

 ## SYNOPSIS
-Add a track play to a user's profile.
+Add a track play to the profile of the currently authenticated user.

 ## SYNTAX